jacksmith15/job-cache-action/README.md

           make test
 ```

-> :information_source: The `GH_TOKEN` environment variable can also be provided directly to the action as a `github-token` input.
-This is necessary for the action to check for cache hits by default.
+> :information_source: The `GH_TOKEN` environment variable is necessary for the action to check for cache hits by default.
 If you'd prefer to avoid using a token, you can still use [branch-local caching](#branch-local-caching).

 ### Filtering input files